MarquezProject/marquez/examples/airflow/README.md

 )
 ```

-Team `B`, unaware of the schena change, owns DAG `sum` and begins to see DAG run metadata with _failed_ run states:
+Team `B`, unaware of the schema change, owns DAG `sum` and begins to see DAG run metadata with _failed_ run states:

 ![](./docs/search-job-failure.png)